top of page

 It's Friday, and markets and bakeries in Israel are stocked with challah bread.
 Today, Challah comes in many shapes and sizes (and grain blends), but when I was a child in the '70s and '80s, there was only one standard square-shaped challah.

-Traditionally, challah bread is made with no dairy ingredients so that it can be eaten in the Shabbat dinner with meat dishes.
+Traditionally, challah bread is made with no dairy ingredients, so it can be eaten in the Shabbat dinner with meat dishes.
 Some challah recipes call for eggs, which makes the bread richer, tastier, and more worthy of its prominent place at the Shabbat table.
 Hundreds of years ago, weekday challah bread was believed to be baked with no eggs and oil, which were expensive ingredients, most likely shaped like round bread.
 To distinguish the Shabbat bread from the everyday loaves, eggs and oil were added, and the dough was shaped into braids.

 Traditionally, the Shabbat table is laid with wine and challah.
 Pieces of challah are distributed to the participants of the feast, who bless: "Blessed are you, O Lord our God, King of the world, who brings forth bread from the earth" "ברוך אתה ה' אלוהינו מלך העולם המוציא לחם מן הארץ."It is a mitzvah to eat a piece of challah bread, at least the size of an olive, at the Shabbat meal.